lmangall/Raycaster-Game-Engine/README.md

 ________________________________________________________________________________________________________________________________________
 ________________________________________________________________________________________________________________________________________

-# Generating a Valgrind Suppression File
+# Generating a Valgrind Suppression File   => add this link https://wiki.wxwidgets.org/Valgrind_Suppression_File_Howto

 A Valgrind suppression file is a mechanism to filter out known and acceptable memory leaks or errors during the execution of a program.
 This guide outlines the process of creating a Valgrind suppression file, including both manual and automatic methods.